yorgomoubayed/m1-project/README.md

 # Running HiCUP Tutorial

 The snake.hicup.yml contains a workflow that:
-  -downloads the HiCUP training datasets.
+  - Downloads the HiCUP training datasets.
-  -downloads the reference genome.
+  - Downloads the reference genome.
-  -builds the Bowtie2 index from the reference genome.
+  - Builds the Bowtie2 index from the reference genome.
-  -digests the reference genome with hicup-digester.
+  - Digests the reference genome with hicup-digester.
-  -runs the HiCUP pipeline.
+  - Runs the HiCUP pipeline.

 ## Local run